achieving a solid overhead position won’t be possible making overhead pressing, snatches, overhead squats, and efficiency suffer.

 Far too often, athletes waste time foam rolling and performing band distraction drills that only temporarily improve their range of motion.
 Then the next day they must repeat the process again, never seeing the long term improvements they want in their performance.
 The following shoulder mobility exercises are my favorites for creating lasting improvements in shoulder mobility that translate to more load on the bar, reps on the rig, and better WOD times!

 If you want a done-for-you shoulder mobility program, check out our OVERHEAD MOBILITY OVERHAUL.
-This is a four day per week program designed to unlock your shoulders in just ten minutes per workout!
+This is a four-day per week program has helped thousands of athletes unlock their shoulder joint range of motion in just ten minutes per workout!